Share

 • Raw, meaty bones

-• Offal (e.g. liver, kidney, spleen)
+• Organs (e.g., liver, kidney, spleen)

-• Pureed vegetables and fruit
+• Puréed vegetables and fruits

 • Supplements such as oils, seaweed, eggshell powder, etc.